jarsba/irc_bot/README.md

 ### Running:

-As default PyBot uses chat.freenode.net as masterserver, as slaveservers irc.inet.fi , irc.​quakenet.​org and irc.​as.​rizon.​net and connections without SSL
+As default PyBot uses chat.freenode.net as masterserver, as hostservers irc.inet.fi and irc.​as.​rizon.​net and connections without SSL

 > cd ~/path/to/program/folder